Our Middle School consists of 5th–8th grades.

 The Middle School admission process has several steps and two phases.
 We encourage families to begin the process as early as possible so they can ensure that all forms are complete by the deadlines.
 Details about each step follow the list below.

-All 6th grade applicants will be invited to a group visit morning in January.
+All 5th grade and 6th grade applicants will be invited to group visit mornings in January.
 Applicants will meet some of the middle school teachers while they complete math, reading, and writing assessments and participate in a group activity.

 We would like to invite all applicants to move through every phase of the admissions process, however we typically have a large pool of strong applicants for very few openings.